Investing in Dave Inc. (DAVE) might be an excellent idea, but the stock is currently overvalued/undervalued

-The share price of Dave Inc. (NASDAQ:DAVE) fell to $0.31 per share on Friday from $0.31.
-While Dave Inc. has underperformed by -1.64%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DAVE fell by -96.94%, with highs and lows ranging from $15.35 to $0.28, whereas the simple moving average fell by -90.60% in the last 200 days.
+Dave Inc. (NASDAQ:DAVE) marked $0.29 per share on Friday, up from a previous closing price of $0.27.
+While Dave Inc. has overperformed by 8.61%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DAVE fell by -97.09%, with highs and lows ranging from $15.35 to $0.25, whereas the simple moving average fell by -90.65% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now